dotwebstack/dotwebstack-framework/docs/service/openapi.md

   mapped to the root/query field because mapping of OAS parameters to GraphQL arguments is restricted to the query field.
 * `args._parent.<inputName>`: Same as above, but using the parent of the object.
-* `args.request_uri`: The requested URI is available via this argument.
+* `args.requestUri`: The requested URI is available via this argument.

 In some cases the fields you try to access in an `x-dws-expr` are not always present.
 For this reason it is possible to specify a `fallback` for an `x-dws-expr`: